yunfan/punyforth/README.md

 FORTH is a simple imperative stack-based programming language and interactive environment with good metaprogramming support and extensibility.

 Punyforth does not have local variables, instead values are kept on a stack.
+This stack is used only for storing data.
+There is a separate return stack that stores information about nested subroutin calls.
+Both stacks are first-class in the language.

 ```forth